-Impact/ Source Mitigation Measure Responsibility Schedule E&S and Health and Safety Risks If any activities that have not been assessed on the SESIA are proposed, potential E&S and HS risks to the communities will be assessed prior to their implementation or development.
-EPC CESMP - Planning, Management Dissemination of Skills Local employees will receive E&S and OHS training to enhance the development of skills.
-A certificate outlining the contents of the training and signed by the management of the PL will be provided to employees upon finalisation of the employment contract.
+Dissemination of Skills Local employees will receive E&S and OHS training to enhance the development of skills.
+A certificate outlining the contents of the training and signed by the management of the project will be provided to employees upon finalisation of the employment contract.
 EPC CESMP - Planning, Training Conflict - workforce Training for foreign employees will include information on the cultural background of the local population.
 EPC CESMP - Training Develop and implement a Policy on Security and a Code of Conduct for Security Personnel.
 EPC CESMP - Planning, Management Security Provisions The security provider and personnel will adhere to international human right code of conduct.
 Only security personnel and companies with no human right violations will be employed.
 EPC CESMP - Planning, Management Security personnel will undergo a dedicated training program which will include, as a minimum, information on how to exercise practices following GIIP (UN Voluntary Principles on Security and Human Rights), cultural background of the area and the workforce (main groups), and the way they should interact with local communities and workers.
 EPC Construction Spread of Diseases Prevention of diseases (including STDs) will be included in the training programme through toolbox talks or separate training sessions.
-EPC CESMP - Training Informal Settlements / Encroachment Unplanned settlements will be monitored by onsite security personnel and reported to the authorities.
-EPC CESMP - Planning, Management The local public security forces will be required to deal with encroachers as per national requirements.
+EPC CESMP - Training Informal Settlements / Encroachment Unplanned settlements will be monitored by Onsite security personnel and reported to the authorities.
+EPC CESMP - Planning, Management informal semements / Encroachment The local public security forces will be required to deal with encroachers as per national requirements.
 EPC CESMP - Planning, Management